mc-carlessi/MySQL-Essential-Bootcamp-ou-2024/replication/replication.md

     ```

 3. <span style="color:red">mysql2 (replica):</span> We now create the my.cnf for second instance.
-    Please note that the content is like teh one on mysql1, except for server_id: it’s mandatory that each server in a replication topology have a unique server id
+    Please note that the content is like the one on mysql1, except for server_id: it’s mandatory that each server in a replication topology have a unique server id
     ```
     <span style="color:green">shell-mysql2></span> <copy>sudo cp /workshop/support/my.cnf.mysql2 /mysql/etc/my.cnf</copy>
     ```